-There are two bilge pumps located in the bilge.
-The aft pump is located near the transom on centerline.
-The forward pump is located within the mid ship access hatch.
+The aft bilge pumps are located in the stern bilge under the aft in-deck hatch.
 All bilge pumps pump water out of thru-hulls located above the waterline in the hull.
-See Electrical Systems for additional information on bilge pump operation.
+A high water bilge alarm monitors excessive bilge water levels and signals a high water condition through a visual and audible alarm.
+See Electrical Systems for additional information on bilge pump and high water bilge alarm operations.